© Wymondham Music Festival

 “Music is what feelings sound like” Anon

 …but don’t go away! - there’s plenty more music during the rest of 2014.
-Here are details of two rather special evens in Wymondham Abbey in the next few weeks.
+Here are details of a rather special event in Wymondham Abbey in a few weeks time:-

 Ely Choral Society - Saturday 18 October 2014 at 19:30

 This concert is a golden opportunity to hear Bruckner’s rarely performed setting of the Mass in E minor.
 It is scored for double choir and an ensemble of wind and brass instruments.
 The instrumentalists are all members of Wymondham Symphony Orchestra.

 The programme will also include Bruckner motets for the choir and works just for the instrumental ensemble.

 Andrew Parnell is delighted to have the chance to bring together two of the groups he regularly directs - Wymondham Symphony Orchestra and Ely Choral Society.

 Tickets are now available - £10 for adults, £9 for concessions and just £2 for under 16’s.
 They are available from Puff’s Toyshop in Wymondham, Prelude Records in Norwich (ring them on 01603 628319 for credit card sales) or from Brian Randall on 01953 601939.
 They will also be available on the door.